-Figure 20: Example image showing the use of solar panels in traditional buildings by making them flush with the tiles.
+Figure 20: Example image showing the use of solar panels in traditional buildings by making them flush with the tiles and creating contrast.

 Figure 21: Example images showing different approaches to solar panels; all aiming to make a positive appearance by blending, contrasting or making a main feature.